 On April 28, 2020, Weantinoge Heritage Land Trust, Inc. received a Paycheck Protection Program (PPP) loan of \$120,642 granted by the Small Business Administration (SBA) under the Coronavirus Aid, Relief, and Economic Security Act (CARES Act).
 In addition, on April 22, 2021 Naromi Land Trust, Inc. also received a PPP loan of \$21,550.
 The Land Trust's management considers the PPP loans to be conditional contributions, with a right of return in the form of an obligation to be repaid if barriers to entitlement are not met.
 These barriers include incurring qualifying expenses and maintaining certain levels of employee headcount and salary during a measurement period.
 The Land Trust's management considers the review of the Land Trust's application for forgiveness by the lender and the SBA, as well as potential audits, to be administrative in nature rather than barriers to entitlement.
 While the primary barriers are identifiable, the evolving nature of guidance regarding forgiveness results in significant uncertainty about whether any portion of the barriers have been adequately met at December 31, 2020.
 Accordingly, for the year ended December 31, 2020, the Land trust did not recognize any government grant revenue as management had not yet concluded that any portion of the barriers have been met with certainty.
-The balance of the PPP loans is reported as refundable advances on the accompanying statements of financial position.
-Subsequent to December 31, 2020, the Land Trust's management applied for and received forgiveness on both PPP loans.
+In August 2021, the Land Trust's management applied for and received full forgiveness on both PPP loans.